On the Genus of Random Regular Graphs: Introduction

 The goal of this paper is to characterize the growth of the typical genus of a random regular graph, which can range from 0 in the case of planar graphs to the genus of the complete graph $K_n$, $\left\lceil \frac{(n - 3)(n-4)}{12} \right\rceil$, as per \cite{Ringel1969}.
 Related work has been performed by Asplund et al. \cite{Asplund2017}, who investigate the so-called $k$-planar crossing number of random regular graphs, another metric of how ``distant'' a graph is from being planar; however, the $k$-planar crossing number of a graph and its genus can be arbitrarily far apart.
+Additionally, Archdeacon and Grable have showed that the genus of the Erdős-Rényi graph grows as $\frac{n^2}{24}$ \cite{Archdeacon1995}.
 However, as we show here, the genus of a random $d$-regular graph grows with high probability as $\frac{d - 2}{4}n$ where $n$ is the number of nodes.